Advertisement

 Activism

-Just Stop Oil: What you need to know about the protest group
+Just Stop Oil: Everything you need to know about the fossil fuel protest group

 Just Stop Oil activists have been making headlines for months with their protests.
 But who are they?
 And what do they want?

-The Big Issue explains everything you need to know about the new protest movement.
+The Big Issue has explained everything you need to know about Just Stop Oil.

-Just Stop Oil are a successor group to Insulate Britain, who spent the autumn of 2021 blocking Britain’s roads to highlight the need for home insulation.
+Just Stop Oil is a successor group to Insulate Britain, who spent the autumn of 2021 blocking Britain’s roads to highlight the need for home insulation.

-The organisation describes itself as a “coalition of groups working together to demand that the government immediately halt all future licensing and consents for the exploration, development and production of fossil fuels in the UK.”
+The organisation, founded in February 2022, describes itself as a “coalition of groups working together to demand that the government immediately halt all future licensing and consents for the exploration, development and production of fossil fuels in the UK”.

 Your support changes lives.
 Find out how you can help us help more people by signing up for a subscription